earthly/website/blog/_posts/2021-06-22-markdown-lint.md

 "excellent" is a weasel word on line 367 at column 84
 ```

-`write-good` has many interesting suggestions.
-It will highlight passive voice, cliches, weak adverbs and much more.
+`write-good` has many exciting suggestions.
+It will highlight passive voice, cliches, weak adverbs, and much more.
 Unfortunately, it's not easy to exclude items or configure rules.
-It might be useful as a writing suggestion tool but this lack of configurability means it can't be used in a continuous integration process.
+It might be helpful as a writing suggestion tool, but this lack of configurability means you will have difficulty using it in a continuous integration process.

 ### Coverage